8. Indian Springs Loop

 Description

 At Indian Springs turn right on the Indian Springs Trail (435) and begin a steep descent along the ridge.
-Views of Chinidere Mt. and Eagle Creek basin open up along the way, including vistas over the Eagle Creek Fire (2017.).
-A few fire-scorched Douglas-fir survivors from an earlier fire appear shortly before a trail junction with the Eagle Creek Trail (440).
-Turn right back towards Wahtum Lake.
-A particularly relaxing streamside pocket of Douglas-fir old growth appears a little over a mile from the junction.
-Continue up the Eagle Creek Trail to Wahtum Lake, reentering the mixed-species old forest earlier traversed.
+Views of Chinidere Mt. and Eagle Creek basin open up along the way, including vistas over the Eagle Creek Fire.
+The Eagle Creek Fire burned and smoldered well into the fall of 2017, finally burning out in the area near the trail junction with the Eagle Creek Trail (440).

 25 Years of Change